noamross/comp-disease-dynamics/inst/2014-12-18-manuscript.md

 multi-infection systems.
 To compare models that with different structures and in which parameters have different interpretations, I fit the models to each other so that they have identical *dynamic behaviors* at different stages of an epidemic.
-I examine how *SI* and multi-infection models differ in long-term dynamics when parameterized to fit identical short-term conditions, and vice versa.
-I also explore how patterns of disease across life stages differ between over the course of epidemics in *SI* and multi-infection models.
+Using this approach, I ask, how do *SI* and multi-infection models that behave similarly at early stages of disease differ in long-term dynamics, and vice versa?
-**State the exploration as a concrete question** **OPtional: give away the results**
+I also ask, how does model structure affect predictions of stage-specific behavior?
+I find that mortality rates increase over time multi-infection models, diverging from $SI$ models, and that these mortality rates diverge between host stages due to accumulation of infections, even when stage-specific parameters are identical.
+This suggests that the choice $SI$ or multi-infection as an appropriate framework to represent fungal disease long-term disease predictions and interpretation of stage-specific field data.

 Methods
 -------